awsdocs/aws-freertos-docs/doc_source/userguide/freertos-https.md

 ## Features<a name="freertos-https-features"></a>

-The Amazon FreeRTOS HTTPS Client library has the following features:
+The FreeRTOS HTTPS Client library has the following features:
 + Both fully asynchronous and synchronous \(blocking\) API functions\.
 + Application managed memory for internal context and HTTP formatted headers\.
 + Thread\-aware and parallelized connections\.